core-wg/oscore/draft-ietf-core-object-security.md

 OSCORE = 2*base64url-char
 ~~~~~~~~~~~~~~

-A sending endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message.
-It then protects the message with OSCORE processing, and adds the OSCORE option (as defined in this document).
-Then, the endpoint maps the resulting CoAP message to an HTTP message that includes the HTTP OSCORE header field, whose value is:
+The HTTP OSCORE header field is not appropriate to list in the Connection header field (see Section 6.1 of {{RFC7230}}) since it is not hop-by-hop.
+The HTTP OSCORE header field is not useful in trailers (see Section 4.1 of {{RFC7230}}).

+Intermediaries are in general not allowed to insert, delete, or modify the OSCORE header.
+Changes to the HTTP OSCORE header field will in general violate the integrity of the OSCORE message resulting in an error.
+For the same reason the HTTP OSCORE header field is in general not preserved across redirects.
+A CoAP-to-HTTP proxy receiving a request for redirect may copy the HTTP OSCORE header field to the new request, although the condition for this being successful is that the server to which the OSCORE message is redirected needs to be a clone of the server for which the OSCORE message was intended (same target resource, same OSCORE security context etc.).
+If an HTTP/OSCORE client receives a redirect it should instead generate a new OSCORE request for the server it was redirected to.

+## CoAP-to-HTTP Mapping {#coap2http}

+Section 10.1 of {{RFC7252}} describes the fundamentals of the CoAP-to-HTTP cross-protocol mapping process.
+The additional rules for OSCORE messages are:

+* The HTTP OSCORE header field value is set to

-  * AA if the CoAP OSCORE option is empty, or
+  * AA if the CoAP OSCORE option is empty, otherwise
-  * the value of the CoAP OSCORE option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+  * the value of the CoAP OSCORE option ({{obj-sec-value}}) in base64url (Section 5 of {{RFC4648}}) encoding without padding.
+Implementation notes for this encoding are given in Appendix C of {{RFC7515}}.

-Note that the value of the HTTP body is the CoAP payload, i.e. the OSCORE payload ({{oscore-payl}}).

-The HTTP header field Content-Type is set to 'application/oscore' (see {{oscore-media-type}}).
+* The HTTP Content-Type is set to 'application/oscore' (see {{oscore-media-type}}), independent of CoAP Content-Format.

-The resulting message is an OSCORE message that uses HTTP.

-A receiving endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message, with the following addition.
-The HTTP message includes the HTTP OSCORE header field, which is mapped to the CoAP OSCORE option in the following way.
-The CoAP OSCORE option value is:

-* empty if the value of the HTTP OSCORE header field is a single zero byte (0x00) represented by AA
-* the value of the HTTP OSCORE header field decoded from base64url (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this decoding).

-Note that the value of the CoAP payload is the HTTP body, i.e. the OSCORE payload ({{oscore-payl}}).

-The resulting message is an OSCORE message that uses CoAP.

-The endpoint can then verify the message according to the OSCORE processing and get a verified CoAP message.
-It can then translate the verified CoAP message into a verified HTTP message.

-## HTTP-to-CoAP Translation Proxy {#http2coap}
+## HTTP-to-CoAP Mapping {#http2coap}

 Section 10.2 of {{RFC7252}} and {{RFC8075}} specify the behavior of an HTTP-to-CoAP proxy.
-As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCORE protocol extension of CoAP.

-The presence of the CoAP OSCORE option, both in requests and responses, is expressed with HTTP OSCORE header in the mapped request or response.
-The value of the field is:
+The additional rules for HTTP messages with the OSCORE header field are:

+* The CoAP OSCORE option is set as follows:

-  * AA if the CoAP OSCORE option is empty, or
+  * empty if the value of the HTTP OSCORE header field is a single zero byte (0x00) represented by AA, otherwise
-  * the value of the CoAP OSCORE option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).
+  * the value of the HTTP OSCORE header field decoded from base64url (Section 5 of {{RFC4648}}) without padding.
+Implementation notes for this encoding are given in Appendix C of {{RFC7515}}.

-The header field Content-Type 'application/oscore' (see {{oscore-media-type}}) is used for OSCORE messages transported in HTTP.
-The CoAP Content-Format option is omitted for OSCORE messages transported in CoAP.

-The value of the body is the OSCORE payload ({{oscore-payl}}).

-Example:
+* The CoAP Content-Format option is omitted.

+## HTTP Endpoints

+Restricted to subsets of HTTP and CoAP supporting a bijective mapping, OSCORE can be originated or terminated in HTTP endpoints.

+The sending HTTP endpoint uses {{RFC8075}} to translate the HTTP message into a CoAP message.
+The CoAP message is then processed with OSCORE as defined in this document.
+The OSCORE message is then mapped to HTTP as described in {{coap2http}} and sent in compliance with the rules in {{header-field}}.

+The receiving HTTP endpoint maps the HTTP message to a CoAP message using {{RFC8075}} and {{http2coap}}.
+The resulting OSCORE message is processed as defined in this document.
+If successful, the plaintext CoAP message is translated to HTTP for normal processing in the endpoint

+## Example: HTTP Client and CoAP Server

-Mapping and notation here is based on "Simple Form" (Section 5.4.1.1 of {{RFC8075}}).
+Mapping and notation here is based on "Simple Form" (Section 5.4.1 of {{RFC8075}}).

 ~~~~~~~~~~~
 [HTTP request -- Before client object security processing]